myrrlyn/home/priv/papers/resume.typ

 == Federal Clearance

-I have held a TS/SCI clearance since 2018.
-I was last read out in 2021 August, and so my investigation is expired as of 2023 August.
+I was granted a TS/SCI clearance in 2018 February.
+I was last read out in 2021 August, and so my investigation expired in 2023 August.
 I maintain a lifestyle that is conducive to clearance investigations should the need arise.

 == Aquatics

-I am a PADI rescue diver and Scouts BSA lifeguard instructor.
+I am a PADI rescue diver and Scouting America lifeguard instructor.
 I believe strongly in the importance of imposing safety onto a hazardous environment, and bring this focus to all aspects of my work.

+== Medicine

+I am a Wilderness First Aid and CPR instructor with the ECSI and Scouting America schools.